Bsal13/Offensive-Security-Proving-Grounds-Boxes/UT99 (Intermediate) Windows Box.md

 - Clicked UTF900 (as UTF900 as UTF9 was part of the box's name); clicked "connect" and connected to the target machines IRC server
 - Clicked "open the channel list" and clicked okay
 - Clicked "search" and found the following "Unreal Tournament 99 Game Server" and clicked "join channel"
+- Googled "Unreal Tournament 99 Game Server"  and found Unreal Tournament - Remote Buffer Overflow (SEH)  exploit
+- Downloaded the exploit on my kali machine
+- Started a netcat listener on my kali machine listening on port 80
+- Typed "perl 16145.pl" and was provided usage syntax
 -
 -
 - skill 2